Skip to main content

 Security model

-• Each plugin runs in its own isolated Python environment with its own dependencies
+• Each plugin runs inside its own sandbox (gVisor/syd), with its own dependencies and filesystem

 • Integration credentials are passed through the execution context per-request, not stored in the plugin